IYaksha/typeorm-issue-8163/README.md

-# Awesome Project Build with TypeORM
+# TypeORM #8163 demo

 Steps to run this project:

 1. Run `npm i` command
-2. Setup database settings inside `ormconfig.json` file
-3. Run `npm start` command
+2. Use `docker-compose up -d` command to run this project in one go